Preston-Young/Text-Editor/README.md

 I would like to take on the challenge of implementing, cut, copy, and paste.
 These commands would be challenging on their own to implement, but I would also have to consider how to implement them with redo and undo working properly.

 ### Note:
-The tarball file that I included in the text editor folder contains the same three folders I included here: app, exp, and gtest.
+The tarball file that I included contains the same three folders I included here: app, exp, and gtest.